lah7/github-classic-userstyle/README.md

 Some minor enhancements are made, like:

-* Using native checkboxes.
+* Using native checkboxes/radios.
 * Sticky comment headers while scrolling an issue/PR.

 It won't restore the old UI or layouts, and it can't restore any older UX or speed up the 'modern' AJAX calls.
-Rather, it tries to keep the older feel alive as GitHub keeps advancing towards React.
+Rather, it tries to keep the older look & feel alive as GitHub keeps advancing towards React.

 Like GitHub's design is considered "opinionated", these are also opinionated tweaks